BECOME A COMMUNITY REVIEWER

 - Good listening skills

 Are you interested in becoming part of the community-engaged research team at VCU?
-Click here to sign up to be a Community Reviewers on the Community Review Board.
+Fill out this application.

-Your expertise is your knowledge of a particular community and/or experience with a health issue either personally or as a caregiver.
-The researcher that has requested your advice values your opinions and experience and would like to incorporate your feedback into his/her project in the hope that it can be more successful.
+Your expertise is your knowledge of a particular community and/or experience with a health issue, either personally or as a caregiver.
+The researcher that has requested your advice values your opinions and experience and would like to incorporate your feedback into their project in the hope that it can be more successful.

-There is no prior knowledge of research required to be a Community Reviewer.
-The emphasis is on “community” in our expert panel.
-Participating in the Community Review Board process however will allow you to learn more about research and how it ultimately could affect your community.
+There is no prior knowledge of research required to be a community reviewer.
+The emphasis is on community insight.
+Participating in the Community Review Board process will provide an opportunity to learn more about research and how it ultimately could affect your community.

-Community Review Boards usually take place in a community setting, such as community centers, health centers, public libraries, etc.
+Community Review Boards usually take place in a community setting, such as community centers, health centers and public libraries.